Is The Business Broker Making It Up As He Goes Along?

 "Our interests are aligned with yours, we make money only when you do"

 All brokers in the UK charge a "success fee" - they take a percentage of the price they achieve for you.
 So it's the broker's interest to get you the highest price.
 Stands to reason.
+(More on business brokers' fees)

 But your interests aren't as aligned as you think.

-There may be competing offers with more attractive terms - say a buyer who'll let you retain a stake in the company and continue to benefit from future profits, another buyer who's willing to structure the deal so you pay less tax or a third buyer who would like to retain you as the MD on a very substantial salary.
+There may be competing offers with more attractive terms - say a buyer who'll let you retain a stake in the company and let you continue to benefit from future profits, another buyer who's willing to structure the deal so you pay less tax or a third buyer who would like to retain you as the MD on a very substantial salary.

 Those aren't considerations to some brokers.
 They want the deal with the highest "headline" price as that's what their commission is going to be based on.